 Breast/Chestfeeding Course for Health Care Providers

-The Douglas College Breastfeeding Course for Health Care Providers (BCHP 400) provides comprehensive information in breastfeeding counseling and lactation theory.
-This course's curriculum has been revised to incorporate the latest evidence-based information in human milk feeding.
-It offers the tools needed to help students support, counsel and empower families to reach their breast/chestfeeding goals throughout their feeding trajectory.
-Meets the minimum 90 hours of lactation specific education and 5 hours of Communication education required to write the IBCLC Exam.
+The Breastfeeding Course for Health Care Providers provides comprehensive information in lactation anatomy, physiology and counseling.
+This curriculum incorporates the latest evidence-based information in human milk feeding and offers the tools needed to help students support, counsel and empower families to reach their breast/chestfeeding goals.
+The course content covers all the topics of the International Board-Certified Lactation Consultant (IBCLC) detailed content outline and meets the 95 hours of lactation specific education which includes the five hours of education focused on communication skills and the two hours of education specific to the World Health Organization International Code of Marketing or Breast-milk Substitutes required to be eligible to write the IBCLC Exam.

-The BCHP 400 curriculum focuses on former or practicing health care provider workers or students i.e.: nurses, doulas, midwives, massage therapists, occupational therapists, physiotherapists, dietitians, dentists, etc.
+This course is for health care providers or students including nurses, doulas, midwives, physicians, massage therapists, occupational therapists, physiotherapists, dietitians, dentists, speech language pathologists, respiratory therapists.

 Course Outline and Expectations